TalDerei/compact-sparse-merkle/spec/specification.md

 **TODO:**

-* TODO: Possibly reduce 'HelperNodes' and simplify 'LeafNodes'
+* TODO: Possibly reduce 'HelperNodes'
 * TODO: Extend batch insertion to more than one insertion to grow merkle tree + correctness tests
 * TODO: Add parallelization strategy for batch insertion and updates
 * TODO: Add benchmarking harness and suite for serial implementation